 Be sure to set the stage for easy sharing, before sharing begins.
 Here are some potential orientation guidelines:

-Your job is to notice the energy.
+Your job as the leader is to notice the energy.
 When it’s high, explore those areas the most.

 Note Taking